 Janick said she is applying the concepts learned in her behavior analysis courses in her career and everyday life.
 "I have been able to make better suggestions for changes or additions to my clients' treatment plans, and I have been able to apply concepts I learn immediately," she said.
 "I have been able to see the concepts and intervention strategies actually in action, being applied and making a difference."

 Jankowski attended Boston College's Lynch School of Education to earn her master's degree in mental health counseling and is currently a senior research assistant at Boston University's Henry M. Goldman School of Dental Medicine.

 "Looking back on my time at Salve, I think that it is remarkable that each professor has helped to shape my academic and future careers outside of just being a professor that I have learned from in class," Jankowski said.
 "This is one of the wonderful things about Salve, and it happens outside of the psychology department as well – the faculty and staff here really care about their students and want to see them succeed in whatever they do."

-Jankowski worked closely with several faculty at Salve Regina, including as a research partner with Dr. Arthur Frankel and Dr. Sheila Quinn.
+Jankowski worked closely with several faculty at Salve Regina.
 She praises the insight and experience shared by Dr. Kevin Fontaine, who guided her independent study in abnormal psychology.
-And she thanked both Dr. Kaitlin Black, and her four-year advisor, Dr. Paula Martasian, for all the “guidance and wisdom” they shared on everything from course selection to graduate school decisions to life in general.
+And she thanked both Dr. Kaitlin Black and her advisor, Dr. Paula Martasian, for all the "guidance and wisdom" they shared on everything from course selection to graduate school decisions to life in general.

 "The faculty in the psychology department have been such a big part of my success, and each of them have shaped my experience in some important way," she said.
 "They pushed me to pursue the things that I want to do."